Real World Example

 object and swapping Safari WebKit for a browser supported by Windows such as Chromium or Firefox.

 Here we're making use of the @guidepup/playwright module to integrate Guidepup into an automated Playwright test to assert the VoiceOver flow behaves as we expect.
 This modules handles the starting and stopping VoiceOver for you between tests so you can focus on writing your tests straight away.
-It also provides a voTest
+It also provides a voiceOverTest

 export - a convenience wrapper for the Playwright test